Fano fingerprints of Majoranas in Kitaev dimers of superconducting adatoms

-Additionally, the most left resonance in the same curve corresponds to that at $\varepsilon=-5$ found in the green lineshape, in particular with renormalized peak position $\varepsilon\approx-10$ as the aftermath of the connection $\sqrt{2}\Delta$ with the adatom 2, and with higher amplitude $(\mathcal{T}>1/2)$ in respect to that for the ZBP $(\mathcal{T}=1/2).$ Notice that a third peak in the vicinity of $\varepsilon\approx+10$ is found characterized by $\mathcal{T}<1/2.$ Thus in the presence of finite couplings $t,$ the original peak at $\varepsilon=\varepsilon_{1}=-5$ in the green curve of panel (a) with $\mathcal{T}=1$ is splitted into those at $\varepsilon\approx-10$ and $\varepsilon\approx+10$ both with $\mathcal{T}<1$ as the red lineshape points out.
+Additionally, the most left resonance in the same curve corresponds to that at $\varepsilon=-5$ found in the green lineshape, in particular with renormalized peak position $\varepsilon\approx-10$ as the aftermath of the connection $\sqrt{2}\Delta$ with the adatom 2, and with higher amplitude $(\mathcal{T}>1/2)$ in respect to that for the ZBP $(\mathcal{T}=1/2).$ Notice that a third peak in the vicinity of $\varepsilon\approx+10$ is found characterized by $\mathcal{T}<1/2.$ Thus in the presence of finite couplings $t,$ the original peak at $\varepsilon=\varepsilon_{1}=-5$ in the green curve of panel (a) with $\mathcal{T}=1$ is split into those at $\varepsilon\approx-10$ and $\varepsilon\approx+10$ both with $\mathcal{T}<1$ as the red lineshape points out.
 In which concerns the curves for $t<\Delta$ ($t=2$ and $\Delta=4$) and $t>\Delta$ ($t=4$ and $\Delta=2$), the transmittance is revealed as independent on the strengths $t$ and $\Delta.$ Such a behavior attests the situation in which coupled MFs are absent in the system within the adatom 2.